Lojay: Early life and background

+Lekan Osifeso Jnr was born and raised Lagos, he lived in Ikorodu and later moved to Victoria Island with his family.
 He graduated from the University of Portsmouth, UK in 2018.
-His family lived in Ikorodu and then in Victoria Island.
+Lekan has shown great potential and inclination towards music since he was a child.
+While in secondary school at Nigerian Turkish Secondary School in Nigeria, he was in a local rap group called Dkoy.
+While in Dkoy he released hits like Kilode.
 As his mother was a pastor, Osifeso went to church regularly, as a family routine during his formative years.
 While growing up, Chris Brown was one of his favorite singers.